radius-project/bicep-types-aws/artifacts/bicep/aws/aws.cloudwatch/default/types.md

 * **InsufficientDataActions**: string[]: The actions to execute when this alarm transitions to the INSUFFICIENT_DATA state from any other state.
 Each action is specified as an Amazon Resource Name (ARN).
 * **OKActions**: string[]: The actions to execute when this alarm transitions to the OK state from any other state.
 Each action is specified as an Amazon Resource Name (ARN).
 * **Tags**: [Tag](#tag)[]: A list of key-value pairs to associate with the composite alarm.
 You can associate as many as 50 tags with an alarm.

+## AWS.CloudWatch/DashboardProperties
+### Properties
+* **DashboardBody**: string (Required): The detailed information about the dashboard in JSON format, including the widgets to include and their location on the dashboard
+* **DashboardName**: string (Identifier): The name of the dashboard.
+The name must be between 1 and 255 characters.
+If you do not specify a name, one will be generated automatically.

 ## AWS.CloudWatch/MetricStreamProperties
 ### Properties